uxmoon/wp-multimotors/README.md

 ## Forms

 Using [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) I was able to collect user information (name, email and message) with the post title and page url when a user submit an inquiry about a car.

+## Custom Post Types

+With the [CPT UI](https://wordpress.org/plugins/custom-post-type-ui/) plugin I was able to create different custom post types for used cars, classic cars and motorcycles.
+And I was able to create custom taxonomies for the brands of the cars and motorcycles.

+With the [Meta Box](https://wordpress.org/plugins/meta-box/) plugin I was able to create all the necessary meta box to add custom information about model, color, year, mileage and adding pictures for the gallery.

+Using [Admin Columns](https://wordpress.org/plugins/codepress-admin-columns/) I was able to add custom columns in the admin area for each custom post type to have a better overview of the cars information.

+To display and filter the cars and motorcycles list I use the paid version of [Search and replace pro](https://www.designsandcode.com/wordpress-plugins/search-filter-pro/) plugin and the free plugin [WP-PageNavi](https://wordpress.org/plugins/wp-pagenavi/) for the pagination.